Make extra shredded paper work for you

 2. Use it as wood stove kindling.
-We add it as the base of the fire, held in place by ¼ of an egg carton or stuffed in a paper envelope.
+We add shredded paper with the base of the fire and hold it in place by using a fourth of an egg carton or stuffed in a paper envelope.
 Wood kindling is placed over it and lit.

 3. Make your own paper – video tutorial – Best done outside in warm weather!
 This is a fun and useful skill to have.
 It takes quite a bit of shredded paper, though, so start saving now.

 4. Create a Paper-Mache bowl or basket.
 Mix it with glue and water to make a dough and form it into something you can use: a basket, lamp etc. There are even people who make jewelry out of it.
 See this Instructables post to make your own glue with the traditional ingredients of all-purpose white flour, sugar, water, and alum powder.
 The shortness of the shredded paper fibers makes it perfect for this use.

 To provide strength in your product put the pieces of paper in the same direction or make a massive product by letting the Paper-Mache dry and layer it with another coat of Paper-Mache.

 I couldn’t find an eco-friendly way to seal the bowl, so you might want to store some wax paper to line the bowl if you are going to use it for food.